 Step 9: Click on the "Save settings and run backup" option to initiate the backup process.

 Step 10: Sit back and relax as Windows will start taking a backup of your C drive with all the essential data.
-Make sure that the external drive stays connected till the process is completed.
+Make sure that the external drive stays connected until the process is completed.
 You can get to know about the progress from an on-screen indicator.

 Ideally, it is recommended not to open any other window or program while the backup operation is taking place.
 After Windows will complete the process, you can visit your external drive and view your backup.
 Most probably, a new folder "Backup of C" would be created on the storage.
 This will let you backup C drive without much trouble.